Website Design for Fence Companies

 After month 6 the price drops to $350/mo and you're month-to-month from there.
 No contract, no cancellation fee.
 You can stop any time.
 The reason most fence contractors stay is the same reason they signed up: a Google Business Profile that nobody's touching loses ground to the ones that get worked on every week, and a static website that doesn't change starts feeling stale to Google after a few months.
 The $350 keeps both moving.

 That's the part most fence websites skip and it's the part that matters most.
-Every demo above includes a "how we build" page or section where the homeowner sees the details of what makes a fence last: post depth, concrete collars, hardware choice, picket spacing, top-rail leveling, anything you do differently than the cheap guys.
+Every site I build includes a "how we build" page or section where the homeowner sees the details of what makes a fence last: post depth, concrete collars, hardware choice, picket spacing, top-rail leveling, anything you do differently than the cheap guys.
 We'll talk on the call about which details you care about most and the page gets built around those.
-It's the closest thing to standing in someone's yard and walking them through your work without actually being there, and homeowners who read it tend to call already half-sold.
+It's the closest thing to standing in someone's yard and walking them through your work without being there, and homeowners who read it tend to call already half-sold.

 Does the contact form give the customer a price, or just collect a lead? +